kvarak/dnd/docs/_Folk/beastfolk.md

 - **Vulpine Nimbleness**.
 You can move through the space of any creature that is of a size larger than yours.

 - **Artisan**.
 Grey vulpine are quite swift with their fingers.
-You gain proficiency with Sleight of hand and one set of artisan’s tools of your choice.
+Add the *Sleight of hand* skill to your class skills if not already there and gain 1 skill point to spent on that skill.

 </div>